-The H1 appears on your webpage, usually in larger text at the top of the post as a kind of title.
-It tells site visitors what the page is about, and is a ranking factor in SEO.
+The ‘H1’ header tag appears on your webpage, usually in larger text at the top of the post as a kind of title.
+It tells site visitors what the page is about, and is still a ranking factor in SEO.

-For the Title Tag, you should be asking yourself, when a user searches for my keyword, what does the page title in Google need to express in order to assure the user that my page contains related content.
+For the Title Tag, you should be asking yourself, when a user searches for my keyword, what does the page title in the search engines need to express in order to assure the user that my page contains related content.

 If you’re not using WordPress or need to edit your HTML for whatever reason, just add the following code somewhere in the body of your webpage where you want your H1 to appear:

 The ‘H2’ can be thought of as ‘book chapters’, which at a glance, help tell a reader what your blog post is about.

 Search engines use both the H1 and the H2 (or multiple H2’s) to gather context for your site.
 It’s good practice to include relevant keywords (or variations of your main keywords) in your H2’s, but don’t go overboard here.

 Google is getting better at better at deciding whether content is written in a natural way – always approach your blog posts with the user in mind.
 Read your blog post headers out loud – do they sound like a human would speak?!